zuzanapiarova/philosophers/README.md

 Mandatory part: philo/ - each philosopher is a thread, forks are placed between philosophers represented by mutexes Bonus part: philo_bonus/ - each philosopher is a process, forks are placed in the middle of the table represented by a semaphore

+Coffmans algorithm is for prevention of a deadlock.
+Bankers algorithm is for avoidance of a deadlock.

 ### important
 // Q&A: Can we count the time in microseconds and print it in miliseconds ?
 So the calculation is more precise ?
 // Q&A: What is the starting state for a philosopher?